-Reverse Repo Rate and money flow
+Reverse Repo Rate and Money Flow

-RBI accepts the excess money from banks by providing government securities as collateral.
+RBI accepts the excess money from the banks by providing government securities as collateral.
 This is facilitated using LAF (Liquidity Adjustment Facility)

 Impact of Reverse Repo Rate on Economy

-Reverse repo rate has an impact on the economy as when the reverse repo rate is increased banks deposit their surplus funds with RBI in order to gain interest.
+The reverse repo rate has an impact on the economy as when the reverse repo rate is increased banks deposit their surplus funds with RBI in order to gain interest.

-The result is that the economy experiences reduced money flow, the banks find it more feasible to deposit the money in the central bank rather than providing it to individuals or businesses which results in boosting the value of rupee.
+The result is that the economy experiences reduced money flow, the banks find it more feasible to deposit the money in the central bank rather than providing it to individuals or businesses which results in boosting the value of the rupee.

-The impact of change in reverse repo rate can be seen in home loans, as an increased reverse repo rate will encourage banks to invest their surplus funds in low risk government securities instead of providing credit to individuals.
+The impact of change in reverse repo rate can be seen in home loans, as an increased reverse repo rate will encourage banks to invest their surplus funds in low-risk government securities instead of providing credit to individuals.

-It causes the home loans to become dearer, while the opposite effect is seen when the reverse repo rate is decreased.
+It causes home loans to become dearer, while the opposite effect is seen when the reverse repo rate is decreased.